ShengXue97/youzu-flask/README.md

 Base64 strings of diagrams sorted under the /TempImages folder will be accessed and appended to the corresponding questions while text will be segmented into the question title and options using regular expressions.

 ### 6.8 Create Pandas Dataframe
 All essential and processed content will be inserted into a pandas dataframe, with each question taking up one row.
-The output will be saved as a csv file, and user can modify MainV10.py script to retain the csv file for inspection.
-The information and processed content will then be pushed to the front end for user edit and viewing.
+The output will be saved as a csv file, which can be found under Output/ directory.

 ## Section D: Introduction To React Repository